anovijay/fps-v1/INTEGRATION_SUMMARY.md

 ## Overview

 Successfully implemented the complete refactoring and integration plan for the Email Batch Processing System.
-The system now integrates with an LLM adapter service to process emails and attachments, extract insights, and save results to Firestore.
+The system now integrates with an LLM adapter service to process emails and attachments, extract insights, and save results to Firestore with **enhanced structured data storage for easy querying by other services**.

 ## What Was Implemented